ceumicrodata/onboarding/_episodes/02-terminal.md

 - `mv` moves a file or folder.
 It has two positional arguments, the source and the target path.
   ~~~
+  #Move a file to the parent directory
+  $ mv my-file.txt ../

   #Move the directory "my-folder" and its content to the parent directory
-  $ mv my-file.txt ../
+  $ mv my-folder ../
   ~~~
   {: .language-bash}